RoleModel/BestPractices/patterns/forms.md

 ## Why

 Forms are crucial to nearly all apps.
 They tend to comprise much of an app's view layer complexity.
-For that reason, consist design & user interaction is very important.
+For that reason, consistent design & user interaction is very important.

 ## Tools